Ventiv-Technology/DockerManager/readme.md

 The first section of an environment configuration file is describing the servers (or hosts) that may be part of it.
 These must include fully qualified host names, and these hosts MUST be running the Docker daemon, otherwise they will be discarded on application startup.
-For full documentation, see comments in org.ventiv.docker.manager.model.ServerConfiguration.
+For full documentation, see comments in org.ventiv.docker.manager.model.configuration.ServerConfiguration.
 The most important section in here is the eligibleServices portion, which describes what services are allowed to run on this host.